Yonathan Daza Player Props: Rockies vs. Padres

-Yonathan Daza and his Colorado Rockies hit the field on Opening Day against Blake Snell and the San Diego Padres on March 30 at 9:40 PM ET.
+On Friday, Yonathan Daza (coming off going 1-for-5) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Nick Martinez.
+First pitch is at 9:40 PM ET.

+He is looking to get back on track following he struck out four times in his most recent game against the Padres.

 Yonathan Daza Game Info & Props vs. the Padres